-Of course, politicians and national policies plays a big role here.
+Of course, politicians and national policies play a big role here.
 But they can only do so much.
 The other one third need to come from the schools & teachers themselves (as how the Tamil schools have been doing remarkably) whilst the remaining one third is from the parents.

 No idiot is going to allow you to fly to Mars based on your qualifications in religion (we already having weird revelations in that area).
-We need more rationale and scientific thinkers in our society.
+We need more rational and scientific thinkers in our society.

 Whilst the MYVI driver have been hauled up for investigations and will probably be charged for causing death from reckless and dangerous driving which may see the driver jailed between two and 10 years, and be fined between RM5,000 and RM20,000 if found guilty, here’s the sickening part of the whole affair – there is no effective way of booking the drivers who speed on the road.

-Still remember AES?
-Still remember the bunch of morons from the opposition who made so much noise that the Government decided to hold back the wider implementation of AES?
+Still, remember the bunch of morons from the opposition who made so much noise that the Government decided to hold back the wider implementation of AES?
 The end result of this – death of an infant.

-And if the Government promises a better enforcement (as they usually do whenever they have dead bodies on the road), save the trouble – it is not going to happen.
-They have been saying the same thing on the express buses and motorcyclists without helmet & license but nothing have changed so drastically.
+And if the Government promises better enforcement (as they usually do whenever they have dead bodies on the road), save the trouble – it is not going to happen.
+They have been saying the same thing on the express buses and motorcyclists without helmet & license but nothing has changed so drastically.